-To earn a degree in Bilingual Education a student must complete the following 36 semester hours: EPSY 5330, EDUC 6310, 6320, EDBI 5304, 5305, 5343 or 5344, 6304, 6305, 6306, 6307, and six semester hours of approved graduate electives (three hours must be at the 6000 level).
-A student who lacks valid Texas teacher certification must also successfully complete EDUC 538 7 and an additional 3 semester hours of student teaching (EDUC 5390).
-Successful completion of this program, demonstration by examination of proficiency at the teaching level in Spanish, completion of EDUC 5387 and removal of any deficiencies needed for valid Texas Teacher certification at the elementary level, will qualify the student for Texas certification in Bilingual Education.
-Students must also pass the appropriate written comprehensive examination and oral Spanish evaluation as required by the Texas State Board of Education.
+To earn a degree in Bilingual Education a student must complete the following 36 semester hours: EPSY 5330, EDUC 6310, 6320, EDBI 5304, 5305, 5343 or 5344, 6304, 6305, 6306, 6307, and six semester hours of approved graduate electives.
+A student who lacks valid Texas teacher certification must complete different coursework based on an EC-4 Bilingual deficiency plan.
+See the College of Education office for specific details.

-Students who already possess the Provisional certificate in Bilingual Education may, through presentation of appropriate undergraduate equivalent courses, substitute other graduate courses for required courses in the bilingual MEd program, upon approval of the advisor.
+Students who already possess the Provisional certificate in Bilingual Education may, through presentation of appropriate undergraduate equivalent courses, substitute other graduate courses for required courses in the bilingual M.Ed. program, upon approval of the advisor.